deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 # The Deoxys-II\* AEAD Operating Mode

-This mode is an adaptation of the Deoxys-II AEAD operating mode from \[[JNPS14](JNPS14)\], the only difference being that Deoxys-TBC-384 is used instead of Deoxys-TBC-256, in order to handle more data per TBC call during the authentication part, while getting better security bounds.
+This two-pass nonce-based AEAD mode is an adaptation of the Deoxys-II AEAD operating mode from \[[JNPS14](JNPS14)\], the only difference being that Deoxys-TBC-384 is used internally instead of Deoxys-TBC-256, in order to handle more data per TBC call during the authentication part, while getting better security bounds.

-This mode takes a secret key of 128 bits, nonces of 128 bits and can handle associated data and message inputs of size up to 2^128 bits.
-It generates the corresponding ciphertext and a tag of size tau<=128.
+This mode takes a secret key K of 128 bits, a nonce N of 128 bits and can handle associated data A and message M inputs of size up to 2^127 bits.
+It generates the corresponding ciphertext C and a tag of size tau<=128.

+Note that the decryption is actually one-pass.

 ## Deoxys-II\* encryption